Bonf6059/ISA-Medieval/README.md

 - Check what to do with the rugs, there are some textures not being used
 - Add 2 new beds (rustic bed blue and red) in a drop down menu of vanilla bed - look at table top decorations for example

+- Add Galix pills - made with garlic and herbs; it boosts slightly immunity gain speed (5%) and ? blood filtration ?
+(10%); no overdose and no addiction

 # Old updates

 11/12/2025
 - Added alchemist trader
 - Created texture for alchemy table
+- Created texture for Galix pills
 - Changed recipe for paregoric

 09/12/2025